wbzyl/less-rails-fontawesome/README.md

 With LESS and fonts from [Font Awesome](http://fortawesome.github.io/Font-Awesome/), *less-rails-fontawesome* is a gem to integrate Font Awesome to your Rails application.
-It works wit Rails 3.2 and 4.
+It works with Rails 4.

 ### Updates

+November 21, 2013: moved from *vendor/* to *app/* folder; now, the files should be precompiled

 May 16, 2013: Now using Font Awesome 3.1.1 and works with Rails 4!